 The next day Rodmilla sells Danielle to a creepy rich dude.
 Henry then is seen getting married to the Spain Princess but the wedding doesn’t go through has either of them want it.
 Henry is then told Danielle was sold so he goes off to rescue her but girl saved herself.
 They two get married and Rodmilla and Marguerite are reduced to being laundry workers.

 Ever After presents itself as a historical-fiction movie to give the story some legitimacy.
-Grounding it in the context of the real world makes it seems realer and less fairy tale, which kind of this movie’s purpose.
+Grounding it in the context of the real world makes it seems realer and less fairy tale, which is kind of this movie’s purpose.
 So instead of fairy godmother mother we have Leonardo Da Vinci.
 It’s weird but makes some level of sense, until you start researching dates.

 Since the story is left intact as a Cinderella story the details are what makes it different or give it interest.
 Outside of the decision to change the Godmother to Da Vinci or make the slipper as more an homage than a plot point or that the ball is a source of drama and confrontation, this movie is more of a character driven piece.

 Unlike in the fairy tale version the prince has a character.
 It’s nothing like too complex, he just wants to be in love but he is charming enough.
-The stepmother had like shades of grey in some moments but they did do too much with he feeling regarding her resent toward Danielle.
+The stepmother had some shades of grey in some moments but they did do too much with he feeling regarding her resent toward Danielle.
 She just comes off as vain and a social climber wanting her pretty daughter to get a high status.
 Really the most complicated character is Jacqueline.
 She is kind but wants to please her mother but you can see her frustration at her mother and sister’s attitude.

 Then we have Danielle and if you thought she was the most complicated character in this movie, OH you are wrong.
 She is interesting because she is charming but she is too prefect.
 She is pretty but no conceded, she’s is kind but not a push over, piss her off and she will cut you, seriously.
 She also smart as she is well read but she is pretty street smart too.
 She also charismatic.
 Really I’m surprised she left her stepmother mistreat her but in defense of that she really wanted her love and she cared about her home so that was the reason she dealt with it.
 Her flaw is that she doesn’t have an flaws.
 That makes her less interesting but she is endearing because she is a Cinderella character who is mistreated so you care for her plight.